EldarEyvazov/Polyp-Segmentation-on-Kvasir-Seg/README.md

 # Polyp Segmentation Using U-Net Based Models on Kvasir-SEG dataset

 ## Project Overview
-This project focuses on semantic segmentation for the Vision and Cognitive Systems course at UNIPD.
+This project focuses on semantic segmentation on Kvasir-Seg dataset.
 We built U-Net based models to analyze their performance on the binary polyp segmentation task.
 Our approach involved initially testing model performance on the original dataset, followed by training on an augmented dataset, to compare performance achievements effectively.

 We used U-Net as our baseline model and enhanced each model's architecture with advanced techniques such as residual blocks, attention mechanisms, and the relatively recent UNet++ architecture.
 This systematic approach allowed us to assess the impact of these enhancements on model performance in polyp segmentation.